Lifestyle

 CITY POPULATION: 2,697

-SHARE OF POPULATION 65+: 34.1
+SHARE OF POPULATION 65+: 31.2%

-COST OF LIVING FOR RETIREES: 22% above national average
+COST OF LIVING FOR RETIREES: 20.2% above national average

 With a cost of living over 20% higher than the U.S. average and such a small population size, you might be wondering at Rhinebeck’s inclusion on this list.
 Although it has a well-earned reputation for being one of the Hudson Valley area’s more expensive places to live, it’s also got some serious charm for retirees in search of a more laid-back, easygoing vibe.
 A bustling village downtown area offers restaurants, coffee shops, boutiques, candy stores, parks, and more.
-With more than a third of its residents over the age of 65, you’ll find lots of friendly folks to befriend and pursue your interests with, whether that’s outdoor recreation along the Hudson or elsewhere in beautiful Dutchess County.
+With almost a third of its residents over the age of 65, you’ll find lots of friendly folks to befriend and pursue your interests with, whether that’s outdoor recreation along the Hudson or elsewhere in beautiful Dutchess County.
 Enjoy nearby antique malls, horse farms, locally grown produce and more in Rhinebeck.

 Kingston